-Visiting the Best Cusco Markets. | A significant feature of Peruvian culture is its markets, and those in Cusco are no exception.
+Visiting the Best Cusco Markets | A significant feature of Peruvian culture is its markets, and those in Cusco are no exception.
 If you’ve never visited any of Cusco’s markets (or any in South America for that matter), then you won’t know quite what the assault on the senses they can be.

 In places such as the famous San Pedro market in Cusco, expect rows upon rows of stalls and tiny shops filled with everything from fruit and vegetables to special potions for any possible ailment.
-Against this fury of sights and smells, there’s the constant backdrop of roaring sellers keen to shout you over so that you’ll buy their wars.
+Against this fury of sights and smells, there’s the constant backdrop of roaring sellers keen to shout you over so that you’ll buy their wares.
 Many markets also expand to a whole outside shopping centre where you can purchase various items, have breakfast or lunch, or shop for typical souvenirs.

 Cusco markets: you can’t miss